CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * Quiltflower lol (kinda a java 11 moment though)
 * Launchwrapper and/or DevLaunchInjector support would be nice
+  * Possibly ship a launchwrapper injector that makes Forge, e.g. scan for coremods from the classpath instead of just that one coremods folder, dont attempt to download libraries, etc
 * (if i wanna get really silly) Use Forge's secret access transformer command-line program instead of maintaining an access transformer parser

 ## Sample projects